 From the owner of Gallo Pelón Mezcaleria in Raleigh, this new spot will use heirloom corn and nixtamalization (a special process for preparing cornmeal) to produce items like tacos, tamales, and tostadas.

-The last stall will feature a six-month pop-up—the Hall is currently accepting applications for local food-makers who fit their sustainable vibe.
+The last stall will feature a six-month pop-up for local food-makers who fit their sustainable vibe.

 They're taking a 12,000-square-foot space on the ground floor that will include a mezzanine, ten mini eateries, two bars, and two private event spaces.